First person sentenced in Mueller probe gets 30 days in prison for lying to FBI

 Alex van der Zwaan, 33, had pleaded guilty in February to making false statements when he was interviewed last fall about his phone calls and e-mails with a former Trump campaign aide, Richard Gates.

-Van der Zwaan addressed the judge directly on Tuesday, saying, "What I did was wrong.
+Van der Zwaan addressed the judge directly on Tuesday, saying in a brief statement: "What I did was wrong.
 I apologize to the court, my wife and my family."

-The Belgian-born lawyer also was fined $20,000 and two months of supervised release was imposed.
+The judge also fined the Belgian-born lawyer $20,000 and imposed two months of supervised release.

 Breaking News Emails

-Van der Zwaan "put his personal interests ahead of justice," the judge said.
+"This is not something that happened to him.
+This is something he did," she said.
+"He put is personal interests ahead of the interests of justice."

-His attorney had asked that he serve no time.
-Van der Zwaan's wife is six months pregnant and "needs him now," the lawyer said.
+William Schwartz, a lawyer for van der Zwaan, urged the judge not to sentence him to prison time so he could return to London where his wife is in the midst of a difficult pregnancy and expecting their first child in August.

-Prosecutors said van der Zwaan had lied and covered it up, trying to destroy emails.
-They had asked that he be sentenced to some time behind bars as a "general deterrent" but did not make a specific recommendation as to the length.
+Prosecutors said van der Zwaan had lied to federal agents and covered it up, trying to destroy emails.
+They had asked that he be sentenced to some time behind bars as a "general deterrent" but did not make a specific recommendation on length.

-The case did not involve Mueller's central mission of examining potential help for Russian election meddling in 2016.
-Instead, it grew out of the investigation of Gates and former Trump campaign manager Paul Manafort, over work they did in Ukraine more than a decade ago.
+The van der Zwaan case did not involve Mueller's central mission of examining potential help for Russian election meddling in 2016.
+Instead, it grew out of the investigation of Gates and former Trump campaign manager Paul Manafort over work they did in Ukraine more than a decade ago.

 Ty Cobb, President Donald Trump's lawyer who handles the Russia matter, declined Tuesday to comment on the van der Zwaan sentencing.